TheCodingRocket/Sinewave/README.md

 <h2 align="center"> And in order to do that, I've made something similar to a yo - yo.
 Contrary to yo - yo's, this yo - yo (Sinewave Structures) can change colour and shapes.
 (Even though some "special" yo - yo's can change colours too). </h2>

-<h2 align"center"> Oh, and you don't have to pay money for "my" yo-yo.
+<h2 align"center"> Oh, and you don't have to buy one.
 You can simply pay with a star 😉 </h2>